serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 - [BREAKING - Separated Packaging and Deployment for CI/CD](https://github.com/serverless/serverless/pull/3344)

-*You'll always get the most recent list of breaking changes when you take a look at the [upcoming milestone](https://github.com/serverless/serverless/milestones) or in the Serverless CLI.*
+*You'll always get the most recent list of breaking changes in the [upcoming milestone](https://github.com/serverless/serverless/milestones) or in the Serverless CLI.*

 ### Contributors